 How much does cat vaccination cost?

-That was everything you needed to know about cat vaccination.
-While there are risks and side-effects involved, we believe the benefits, by far, outweigh the risks.
-Good luck with your new feline companion!
+While there are risks and side effects involved, vets believe the benefits by far outweigh the risks.
+So good luck with your new feline companion.

 Once you've brought home your new companion, it's time to give a vet a call.
 Whether this new pet is an adult or a tiny kitten, the vet will be able to advise on the best time to get their injections done, and give them a health check too.